KernCraft/TTT-2-AWP-Asiimov/README.md

 The file ttt_2_awp_asiimov_fixed contains the finished source of the addon and the fixed worldmodels.
 The original addon is from here: https://steamcommunity.com/sharedfiles/filedetails/?id=674499301

+Tip: When you are compiling Worldmodels I would recommend the program Crowbar.

 Thanks for reading.
 Feel free to use the source code